sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 - Make sure certain services are not running with root/SYSTEM level privileges.
 - Ensure PT is done on the webserver atleast once.
 - Periodically check for available patches.

+### 31. Compare and Contrast NIDS and HIDS.

+NIDS are deployed in "strategic points" like in DMZ and other inter connections of the network, whereas HIDS are deployed on individual hosts.
+NIDS are the first line of defence whereas HIDS are considered as the last line of defence.
+NIDS has a greater challenge to inspect encrypted packets whereas HIDS will be able to analyze those packets as well.

+### 32. How do you assess security stance of a VPN?
+- Scan for VPN gateways availability.
+- Fingerprint it and determine the vendor and configuration information.
+- Check for vulnerabilities associated with the VPN vendor.
+- Capture PSK (Pre-Shared Keys).
+- Perform offline PSK cracking.
+- Check for the default user account information.

+### 33. Why a methodology for Pen-Testing is important?

+- A methodology protects the assessing organization from legal and liability issues since the steps have already been preapproved by the client.
+It also effectively manage time and does not let the tester to miss any important engagement phases.

+### 34. State some effective pen-testing methodologies of date.

+- ISSAF: Information Systems Security Assessment Framework.
+- OSSTMM: Open Source Security Testing Methodology Manual.
+- OWASP: Open Web Application Security Project.
+- PTES: Penetration Testing Execution Standard.
+- OWTF: Offensive Web Testing Framework.

+### 35. Explain OSINT

+**Open Source Intelligence** (OSINT) is a type of reconnaisance of the target that is available on public sources and on the internet.
+This can also be considered as collection of data about the target through Google Hacking, gathering DNS and other information through websites like Shodan, Netcraft. etc.

+### 36. List some pointers for a Mobile Threat Model.

+- User may connect to a rogue wireless access point such that their sensitive information can be tapped.
+- User may download infected/malicious app from PlayStore/iStore (if they miss some security checks) and other unsigned and non-verified apps from the internet.
+- User may tap a link that was received through SMS or any IM which is considered to be malicious.
+- User may visit some sites that is serving infected scripts.

+### 37. Write the simple Nmap command to invoke a general vulnerability assessment script on any domain.

+`nmap -sV --script=vuln www.somewebsitetoscan.com`

+### 38. Contrast some important DNS tools for Pentesting

+- **dnsrecon** : Finds the A record, MX hosts, Nameservers, etc.
+- **dnstracer** : Finds where the DNS gets its information from.
+- **dnswalk** : More or like a debugger, checks the domains for consistency and precision.
+- **fierce** : One of the most used DNS tools by the pentesters.
+Smartly attempts zone transfers and brute-force attacks to gain further DNS information.

+### 39. How different is the `tracert` command in Windows compared to the `traceroute` command in Linux distributions like Kali?
+Windows `tracert` uses ICMP echo requests whereas Kali `traceroute` uses UDP datagrams.

+### 40. List some types of MiTM attacks.
+- ARP Poisoning
+- ICMP Redirection
+- Port Stealing
+- DHCP Spoofing

 ---